QuocViNguyen/NGUYENVQ.github.io/README.md

 ![Locate Theme](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/my_gifs/locate_theme.gif)

 #### 2. Fork the template's repository
-Fork the repository by clicking on the <mark>Fork</mark> option on the upper right hand side of the page.
+Fork the repository by clicking on the <mark>`Fork`</mark> option on the upper right hand side of the page.

 ![Fork Click](https://raw.githubusercontent.com/LearnFrontEnd/fork-me/master/img/fork_click.gif)

 #### 3. Rename the forked repository
-Rename it by clicking on Settings --> the firstt option should be Repository Name
+Rename it by clicking on Settings --> the first option should be Repository Name
 ![Rename](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/my_gifs/rename.gif)

 #### 4. Modify yml file to add resume content
 Step in and modify the front matter and add your resume content.
 In the repository, locate to <mark>_data</mark> folder.
 In there, you will see 3 exisiting files: **education.yml, experience.yml, projects.yml**.
 Click on education.yml to open it for editing.

-In education.yml file, edit your resume content follows the format given.
+In `education.yml` file, edit your resume content follows the format given.
 My recommendation is to copy that sample code block, paste it, then comment out the sample block, then modify the pasted block.
-Continue doing so for experience.yml & projects.yml to modify your experience and project sections.
+Continue doing so for `experience.yml` & `projects.yml` to modify your experience and project sections.

 ![edit data](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/my_gifs/edit_data.gif)

 #### 5. Edit Personal Info and About Me section
-In the main directory of the repo, locate to the file named **_config.yml**.
+In the main directory of the repo, locate to the file named `**_config.yml**`.
 Follow the instruction and sample code block to add your Personal Info and About Me section data.
 ![config](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/images/congif.png)

 ---
 #### 6. Access your hosted (by GitHub Pages) website
 Go to your repository in GitHub --> Settings --> Scroll down to near-bottom --> GitHub Pages section.
 You should see your site have been successfully hosted by GitHub Pages at
-<mark>yourusername.github.io</mark>
+`yourusername.github.io`

 ![](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/images/hosted.png)